kid2wade/portfolio-public/README.md

  2. SSH-deploy updated files to the Azure VM

- 3. Optionally run wp search-replace for URL changes
+ 3. Run wp search-replace for URL changes

 Secrets like AZURE_SSH_KEY and VM_IP will be stored as GitHub repo secrets.
 A sample .github/workflows/deploy.yml will appear here soon!